 Go nuts at breakfast time, crank up the tunes and dance around your kitchen.
 Shake your booty (babies find any kind of twerking hilarious) and rave your ass off.
 Have a sing/ dance off in the car.
 Finger dance, holler and wiggle your tush in the driver’s seat (keeping your eyes on the road, of course).

 Let your baby/child play with flowers in your garden (even if they just want to pull the heads off!).
 Flowers make everyone happy, blow dandelions, make daisy chains, help them pull off petals and scatter over their feet, make petal perfume (probably not a good idea for babies).

 Go swimming, everywhere.
-The sea, rivers, lakes, swimming pools (inside and out).
-I know it’s rarely sunny in the UK but after those initial 15 seconds of freezing madness…you’ll love it!
-Kids dig it whatever the weather.
+The sea, in rivers, lakes, swimming pools (inside and outside).
+I know it’s rarely sunny in the UK but after those initial 15 seconds of “Oh my God, it’s freezing, I must be crazy”… you’ll love it!
+Children dig it whatever the weather.

 7.)
 Build a den:

 Build a secret hideout using blankets, boxes and pillows.
-Have lunch in there, or if you’re feeling extra daft sleep overnight together in your makeshift lair.
-We did this when our daughter was tiny and all slept over in the lounge!
+Have lunch in there or if you’re feeling extra daftsleep overnight together in your makeshift lair.
+We did this when our daughter was tiny and all slept over night in the lounge.